jarodpeachey/jelly/src/content/posts/how-to-tell-if-your-website-is-mobile-responsive.md

 Search engines also prioritize mobile-responsive websites.
 Google’s mobile-first indexing evaluates the mobile version of a site for ranking.
 Without a responsive design, your website could lose visibility in search results, impacting organic traffic.
 For a deeper understanding of Google’s mobile-first approach, visit [Google Search Central’s Mobile-First Indexing guide](https://developers.google.com/search/mobile-sites/mobile-first-indexing).

 Mobile responsiveness is especially important for conversion.
 Users on mobile devices expect fast load times and intuitive layouts.
 A poorly responsive site can result in lost leads and lower revenue.
-For additional insights on optimizing mobile UX, see [Smashing Magazine’s Mobile Web Design guide](https://www.smashingmagazine.com/2018/07/mobile-web-design-best-practices/).

 ## Signs Your Website May Not Be Fully Responsive